 The Umpqua Lighthouse and museum is on the Southern Oregon Coast.

-This 65-foot lighthouse was first lit in 1894.
-Visitors can tour the inside of the Umpqua Lighthouse for an up-close look at the stunning red and white lens.
-The museum is just a short distance from the lighthouse, housed in the former US Coast Guard building.
+Lighthouse tours and the museum are usually available year-round (check hours & admission).
+Visitors can tour the inside of the Umpqua Lighthouse for an up-close look at the stunning red and white lens, and the museum is just a short distance away, housed in the former US Coast Guard building.

 The Lighthouse Keepers warmed themselves beside this fire in the Umpqua Lighthouse workroom.

 They kept detailed, handwritten notes in a journal about weather conditions, cleaning and upkeep.